bbakersmith/liquidfold.vim/README.md

 ## Customization

-To specify which tags you want to make foldable, set g:liquid_foldwords in your vimrc.
+To specify which tags you want to make foldable, set g:liquidfold_words in your vimrc.

-    let g:liquid_foldwords = "block,if"
+    let g:liquidfold_words = "block,if"

 ## License